JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 In web pages, that often means loading only content _"above the fold"_- content the user can see without scrolling - initially, then loading subsequent content as the user scrolls down.
 The quotes page only really needed the first half dozen or so tweets to load immediately.

-I opted for a loading strategy sometimes called _"over-eager loading"_: loading the initial content first, then "eagerly" loading in more and more content later.
+I opted for a variant sometimes called _"over-eager loading"_: loading the initial content first, then "eagerly" loading in more and more content later.
 You can think of over-eager loading as an optimization over _"lazy loading"_.
 In lazy loading, content isn't loaded until it's needed.
 In over-eager loading, not-yet-needed content is still not loaded immediately, but it is "preloaded" after the main content.